zulqarman/zulqarman/README.md

     />
   </a>
 </p>
-As a dedicated game Game Developer, I've honed my skills through various Development experiences and contributions:
+As a dedicated Game Developer, I've honed my skills through various development experiences and contributions:

 - Designed intricate level designs and storylines for immersive gaming worlds using Unreal Engine 4 and Unity.
 - Worked collaboratively with multidisciplinary teams to bring engaging games to life across different genres.